-The preceding discussion has argued that feedback, non-linearity and complexity all undermine the conventional, 'rational' basis of policy-making.
+The preceding discussion has argued that feedback, non-linearity and complexity all undermine the conventional, 'rational' basis of policy making.
 These same characteristics support the notion that a more holistic approach is more likely to succeed.
-However, the claim that the world is more complex has been made by each successive generation.
-It could be argued that this is a subjective sense that cannot be used to justify significant changes in the way policy is approached.
-Is there anything more concrete that supports the perception that the world is becoming more complex?
+However, the claim

-Unintended consequences, 1: How one part of a complex system may lose out as a result of interactions between other parts
+How one part of a complex system may lose out as a result of interactions between other parts

-In 2001 there was an additional award of £21 million to ambulance services for improving their category A performance.
+In 2001 there was an additional award of £21million to ambulance services for improving their category A performance.
 This ended up costing the London Ambulance Service £1.5 million.
 The bulk of it went to services outside the London area whose performance was most in need of improvement.
 They used the funds to recruit more staff, the bulk of whom were obtained from the London Ambulance Service.
 In 2001 it lost 75 more staff than it would have done through normal attrition rates.
 The cost of making good the 75 lost staff is about £20,000 per person, for recruitment and training.